Skip to main content

 Deploying/Executing on Testnet

 To deploy and execute on Testnet, you'll need to set your endpoint back to one of the public facing options.
-Additionally, you'll need to obtain Testnet credits from one of the faucets below:
+Additionally, you'll need to obtain Testnet credits — visit https://faucet.aleo.org/ to request them.

 Other Tools